Skip to main contentSkip to content

 Recommended start: Essential

-Why: most small business sites need clarity, not complexity.
+Why: most small business sites need clarity, proportion, and safe defaults more than aggressive restriction.

 Use Essential when you want to: